 - Commenting and Feedback: You can add comments to specific parts of the document.
-These comments serve as markers or notes for the other person to review or reply to.
+These comments serve as markers or notes for your collaborators' review or replies.
 It's an effective way to communicate suggestions, ask questions, or provide feedback without altering the original content.

-- Reviewing Changes: Before any scheduled meeting with your editor, it's beneficial to review the changes they've made.
+- Reviewing Changes: Before any scheduled meeting with your editor, it's beneficial to review the changes he or she has made.
 This ensures that the meeting is productive, as you can discuss any edits you're unsure about or don't agree with.

 How to Collaborate in LaTeX?